-- Before moving the miter saw, disconnect the power cord from the outlet, and lock the cutting arm in the lower position using the hold-down latch. - NOTE: The hold-down latch is for carrying or storing the tool.
+- Before moving the saw, disconnect the power cord from the outlet, and lock the cutting arm in the lower position using the head hold-down latch.
+NOTE: The head hold-down latch is for carrying or storing the tool.
 It is not to be used for holding the saw while cutting.
-Lower the cutting head and press in hold-down latch to secure the cutting head. - Lock the slide carriage in place by tightening the slide carriage lock knob.
+Lower blade and press in head hold-down latch to secure saw for transport or storage. - Never carry the miter saw by the power cord or by the trigger switch handle.
+Carrying the tool by the power cord could cause damage to the insulation or wire connections resulting in electric shock or fire.

-- Never carry the miter saw by the power cord or by the trigger switch handle.
-Carrying the tool by the power cord could cause damage to the insulation or wire connections and result in electric shock or fire. - To avoid injury from flying debris, do not allow visitors to stand behind the saw. - Place the saw on a firm, level workbench where there is room for handling and properly supporting the workpiece. - Support the saw on a level work surface. - Bolt or clamp the saw to its support.
+- To avoid injury from flying debris, do not allow visitors to stand behind the saw. - Place the saw on a firm, level workbench where there is room for handling and properly supporting the workpiece. - Support the saw on a level work surface. - Bolt or clamp the saw to its support.

-Mounting Instructions:
+Mounting instructions:

 1. For stationary use, place the saw in the desired location, directly on a workbench where there is room for handling and proper support of the workpiece.
-The base of the saw has four mounting holes.
-Bolt the base of the miter saw (1) to the work surface (5), using the fastening method as shown in Fig K.
+The base of the saw has eight mounting holes, four 1/4 in. holes and four 3/8 in. holes.
+Select the proper mounting holes based on the size of bolts used.
+Bolt the base of the miter saw (1) to the work surface (5), using the fastening method as shown in Fig L.